availproject/docs/docs/Running Avail/avail-validator.md

 ./data-avail.sh
 ```

-You can directly use the command directly instead of making a sh file, but for security reasons we prefer this way. <br />
+You can directly use the command instead of making a sh file, but for security reasons we prefer this way.

 This command inserts key for [BABE](https://wiki.polkadot.network/docs/learn-consensus#block-production-babe) (the block production mechanism) in the key store of the validator node.
 Argument `--suri` specifies the secret seed used to generate SS58 address and public key for the Controller account.
 You may use it in “quotes” in its mnemonic form, or the way shown above as a raw seed.